CompuTec/computec-docs/docs/pdc/releases/download.md

 ## CompuTec Gateway Manager

-To download the latest version of CompuTec Gateway Manager, click [here](https://learn.computec.one/docs/labels/releases/download/#computec-gateway-manager).
+To download the latest version of CompuTec Gateway Manager, click [this link](https://learn.computec.one/docs/labels/releases/download/#computec-gateway-manager).

 ---